FranciscoJG20/BRA/readme.md

 ### Form questions:

 1. Where did the incident take place? input field
 2. When did the incident take place?
-MM/DD/YYYY input
 3. Detailed description of event? large text box
 4. Are you concerned for your safety or anyone else's?
 YES / NO (To include or not include)
 5. Type of Incident